luc4sm0ur4/Python/README.md

-# Python
+## Python

-Códigos em Python
+This repository displays some code made by me in Python language.